aharvard/my-site/src/posts/2019-08-15-critique-cards.md

 All animations are done with CSS.
 When new elements with the proper classes are injected into the DOM, the keyframe-based animations immediately play.

 The flip effect is achieved by "unwinding" the card's transformed state.
 When a card is drawn, the card that's about to be flipped shows up on top of the deck's undrawn pile, facing backward and translated to its start location.
 The animation then rotates and slides the card to the drawn pile while, at the same time, z-index is manipulated to help with multiple rapid-fire draws.

+If you want to see more, you can view [the source code](/).

+## Conclusion

+I had a lot of fun with this project and learned some new tricks.
+For example, I learned about the difference between referencing versus copying an existing array in JavaScript.

+Initially, I could only draw each card from the deck once.
+I was unable to shuffle and start over.
+It was like every time I was drawing a card, I was throwing it into the trash.
+I discovered that I was mutating, or changing, the original card data array each time I drew a card.

+To fix the problem, I discovered that I was making reference to the original card data array instead of copying, or cloning, the original array's values.
+Fixing this issue enabled all cards to be drawn from a deck once and redrawn multiple times.

+So, next time you're unsure how to ask for design feedback or need help providing constructive criticism in a design review, draw a card, and start a discussion — heck, you can even use these cards to critique your own work.